ditiss3026/new-project/README.md

 Hiiii this is new readme file
 gm boss

-write all questions.

-ani je phije te shevti tya question cha number de.
+with question number tak ok